sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

 - Employ `library` keyword for implementing library contracts
   - Forcing libraries to be stateless mitigates the complexities of storage context
   - Stateless libraries also prevent attacks wherein attackers modify the state of the library directly in order to affect the contracts that depend on the library's code
-- As a general rule of thumb, when using `DELEGATECALL` pay careful attention to the possible calling context of both the library contract and the calling contract, and whenever possible build stateless libraries.
+- As a general rule of thumb, when using `DELEGATECALL`, pay careful attention to the possible calling context of both the library contract and the calling contract, and whenever possible, build stateless libraries.

 ### Real-World Example: Parity Multisig Wallet (Second Hack)

-- Examples (TODO: links)
+- Examples
-  - Parity Multisig Hacked.
-Again
+  - [Parity Multisig Hacked.
+Again]
-  - An In-Depth Look at the Parity Multisig Bug
+  - [An In-Depth Look at the Parity Multisig Bug]
 - Example: [WalletLibrary.sol](examples/delegatecall/WalletLibrary.sol) and [Wallet.sol](examples/delegatecall/Wallet.sol)
   - The `WalletLibrary` contract is itself a **contract** and maintains its own state
   - The owner of `WalletLibrary` contract can destruct the `WalletLibrary`, rendering any later payment to the `Wallet` referencing the deleted `WalletLibrary` lost forever

+[Parity Multisig Hacked.
+Again]: https://medium.com/chain-cloud-company-blog/parity-multisig-hack-again-b46771eaa838
+[An In-Depth Look at the Parity Multisig Bug]: https://hackingdistributed.com/2017/07/22/deep-dive-parity-bug/

 ## Default Visibilities